rosflight/rosflight_firmware/docs/user-guide/preflight-checks.md

 ## ROSplane Checklist

 ### Before Leaving for the Flying Field
-- ROS is running and communicating on both the base station and onboard computer
+- ROS is running and communicating on both the base station and companion computer
 - Set fixed-wing parameters
 - Wireless network setup is working
 - `rosflight_io` reports no errors
 - RC communication and override check
-- Proper directions on all control surfaces, from both RC and onboard computer
+- Proper directions on all control surfaces, from both RC and companion computer
 - Failsafe behavior is working
 - Logging is set up and working (automatic rosbag recording)
 - Blow into pitot tube and watch airspeed estimate